DavidSilveraGabriel/EEG-classification/README.md

 Functional BCI.

 # Using-mne-and-braindecode
-in this mini project i will use the libraries [mne](https://mne.tools/dev/index.html) and [braindecode](https://robintibor.github.io/braindecode/index.html) to analyze and classify public domain EEG(ML) signals provided by [physionet.org](https://physionet.org/content/eegmmidb/1.0.0/) here the [paper](https://arxiv.org/pdf/1703.05051.pdf) from braindecode
+in this mini project i will use the libraries [mne](https://mne.tools/dev/index.html) and [braindecode](https://robintibor.github.io/braindecode/index.html) to analyze and classify public domain EEG(ML) signals provided by [physionet.org](https://physionet.org/content/eegmmidb/1.0.0/) here the [paper](https://arxiv.org/pdf/1703.05051.pdf) from braindecode where is studied deep ConvNets with a range of different architectures, designed for decoding imagined or executed movements from raw EEG

 # Open the notebook in [colab](https://colab.research.google.com/drive/1a6st3wbP3pNUJw__Ys71ckfUxCbWqFIK)